 Scientific Articles in Trauma

 Clinical trials are highly regulated health research studies that move advances in the treatment of disease and injury forward into clinical practice.
 They offer people the chance to receive newly developed therapies and provide crucial information for improving care.
 The Division of Trauma, Surgical Critical Care and Burns is conducting clinical trials in a broad spectrum of critical care topics.
-Find clinical trials at UC San Diego Health System currently seeking participants.
+Find clinical trials at UC San Diego Health currently seeking participants.

 Search Clinical Trials